 Building Element: Heating and Cooling Distribution System Rated Feature Task On-Site Inspection Protocol Electric radiant system - Electric cables are installed in concrete floor slabs or in the ceiling.
 Electric current is passed through the cables, causing them to heat up, heating the floor, individual radiant wall panels or the ceiling assembly, which radiates heat to the space.
 Baseboard electric resistance - Electric elements are installed in baseboard enclosures.
 Electric current is passed through the electric element to provide heat to the space.
 Electric unit heaters - Electric elements are enclosed in a cabinet with a blower that is suspended from the ceiling or mounted in a ceiling cavity, wall cavity, under a kitchen or bath cabinet (kickplate) or other areas.
 In multifamily buildings, look for these units in stairwells, storage rooms, mechanical rooms, water meter closets or any space with a small or low heating load.
-Location of air ducts Determine the location of ducts Locate and differentiate between supply and return ducts.
+Location of air ducts Determine and record the location of ducts Locate and differentiate between supply and return ducts.
 The location of air ducts shall be recorded as in attic space, crawlspace, basement or other conditioned or unconditioned space.
 Use the definitions in Section 3 to classify the locations as Infiltration Volume, Conditioned Space Volume, Unconditioned Space Volume or Unrated Conditioned Space.
-Approximate the percentage of both the supply and return ductwork in each area when supply/return ducts are located in more than one area.
-Insulation Determine the R-Value of distribution system insulation Inspect the ducts or pipes to confirm they are insulated and look for labeling printed on the insulation by the manufacturer.
+Approximate the percentage and square foot surface area of both the supply and return ductwork in each area when supply/return ducts are located in more than one area.
+Insulation Determine and record the R-Value of distribution system insulation Inspect the ducts or pipes to confirm they are insulated and look for labeling printed on the insulation by the manufacturer.
 Record R-Value.
-Where insulation is not marked with the R-Value, identify type and measure the thickness of the insulation to determine R-Value.
-Leakage of air ducts Determine air leakage from ducts Follow Procedure for Measuring Airtightness of Duct Systems in ANSI/RESNET/ICC 380.
-The air handler shall be installed prior to testing.
-Circulation pumps Determine the energy use of the distribution pumps Record the horsepower and model number of any primary and secondary pumps associated with the distribution circulation loop, excluding any pumps on standby.
-Use the model number of the pumps to determine the pump
+Where insulation is not marked with the R-Value, identify type and measure the thickness of the insulation to determine and record R-Value.